 From time to time, it may be necessary to amend the Official Plan in order to ensure its continued use, relevance, and effectiveness in the longer term.
 An amendment may be needed to address a particular development that meets the intent of the Plan and the standards established in the Zoning By-law or to address a future circumstance unknown at the time of preparation of the Plan.
-The need to amend the Plan may also result from ongoing monitoring consistent with the policies of the Indigenous Engagement [New Section] The Town recognizes and respects the cultural values and heritage of local Indigenous communities.
+The need to amend the Plan may also result from ongoing monitoring consistent with the policies of Indigenous Engagement [New Section] and Section Interpretation and Monitoring [Moved from Section 5.5]